POST TYPE: PRO TIPS

 Muscle Recovery Time After Exercise

 Normal muscle soreness and fatigue peak between 24 and 72 hours after physical activity that stresses the muscles.
-It should normally go away on its own after a few days.
+It should generally go away on its own after a few days.
 There is also a difference between muscle soreness and pain, so check out this expert medically reviewed article if you have unusual pain after physical activity.

 Proper Lifestyle